Traits

 See their documentation for more

-However, if you really do want to use them from proc-macros, you would use #[uniffi::export(callback_interface)]
+If you really do want to use them from proc-macros, use #[uniffi::export(callback_interface)]:

 #[uniffi::export(callback_interface)]